vrm-c/vrm-specification/specification/VRMC_materials_mtoon-1.0/README.md

 The shape of parametric rim lighting is controlled by values `parametricRimFresnelPowerFactor` and `parametricRimLiftFactor` defined by the MToon extension.
 The shape is obtained by the formula `pow( saturate( 1.0 - dot( N, V ) + parametricRimLiftFactor ), parametricRimFresnelPowerFactor )`.

+> The expression maybe results NaN if given `parametricRimFresnelPowerFactor` is zero.
+> The implementation should avoid NaN depending on the environment.
+> ex. `parametricRimFresnelPowerFactor = max(parametricRimFresnelPowerFactor, epsilon)`

 #### Rim Multiply Texture

 It is possible to mask the rim lighting using a mask texture.